Hidgal/Get-Component-Attribute/README.md

 All attachments are made in the editor, no logic in runtime.

-!!!
+**!!!
 It attaches components in empty fields only!
-If field was already filled, it won't do anything !!!
+If field was already filled, it won't do anything !!!**

+**!!!
+You need to open script in inspector for auto-fill fields !!!**

 Supports multi-object editing.

 **It doesn`t support attachment to arrays yet :(**